jwyang/JULE.torch/README.md

 We upload six small datasets: COIL-20, USPS, MNIST-test, CMU-PIE, FRGC, UMist.
 The other large datasets, COIL-100, MNIST-full and YTF can be found in my google drive.

-### Q & A
+### Q&A

-You are welcome to send me message if you have any issue on this code.
-My email is jw2yang at vt.edu.
+You are welcome to send message to (jw2yang at vt.edu) if you have any issue on this code.